Change in Covid Response Team Policy/Practices

 2. Follow the instructions to register your account.
 You’ll need the following info:

-1. Your First and Last Name - please use your campus first name
+1. First and Last Name - please use your campus first name

 3. Once you are registered, you’ll be able to complete your medical history and connect to the care you need in minutes.